tomer-ben-david/mediumish-theme-jekyll/_posts/2019/2019-08-25-aws-vpc-dhcp.md

 ## Summary

-For each subnet you might need to cretate dhcp options set.
-DHCP options set allow you to configure the options clients get when they connect and get a new IP such as domain name, ntp server name etc.
+For each subnet you might need to create DHCP options set.
+DHCP options set allow you to configure the options clients get when they connect and get a new IP such as domain name, NTP server name etc.

-`DHCP` itself is used to provide dynamic addresses where required within your `VPC`
+'DHCP' itself is used to provide dynamic addresses where required within your 'VPC'